 What are some other aspects of chiropractic care?

 I spend about 20 to 25 percent of my time talking with and listening to my patients.
 We talk about flexibility; we talk about strength-building; we talk about balance.
 I look at your ergonomics: What do you do for work?
 How do you bend, turn, lift?
 Do you ride in a car all day?
 Do you sit in front of a computer?
 I try to understand what may be contributing to the pain or other symptoms you may be experiencing.

-Our goals focus largely on returning people to the activities that are necessary in their lives, whether those are job-related, family or socially oriented, or recreational in nature.
+Our goals focus largely on returning people to the activities that are important in their lives, whether those are job-related, family or socially oriented, or recreational in nature.
 Active people are more healthy and more happy.